codingphoenixx/SimpleSQL/README.md

 ### Coming Soon
     TODO: Add an trigger when an async job is done
     TODO: Add the ability to join tables
-    TODO: Add cache to select requests but with function to invalid cache